iliFalk/Kaito-main/README.md

 This contains everything you need to run your app locally.

+FIRST - Move all the CDN links in local my project.
+1. All external URLs (scripts, styles, images, fonts) - find & vendor everything automatically
+2. Download all external URLs into public/vendor and automatically replace references across the repo - remove SRI attributes and rewrite url() in CSS

-View your app in AI Studio: /vendor/11z7WgqCtAQYOdZfrr1WE-jHlykRLcDQi-d8749cd4
+View your app in AI Studio: /vendor/ 11z7WgqCtAQYOdZfrr1WE-jHlykRLcDQi-d8749cd4

 ## Run Locally